OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 This practice focuses on defining appropriate security requirements for your software and your software suppliers.

 # Long Description
-This security practice focuses on security requirements that are important in the context of secure software.
-A first type of requirements deals with typical software-related requirements, to specify concrete objectives and expectations to protect the service and data that form the core of the application.
-A second type of requirements deals with requirements that are relative to supplier organisations that are part of the development context of the application, in particular for outsourced development.
-Since the latter can have significant impact on the security posture of the application, it is important to streamline the expectations in terms of secure development.
-Note that the security of 3rd party (technical) libraries is not included in this practice ; this forms part of the software supply chain stream (LINK Secure Build).
+This practice focuses on security requirements that are important in the context of secure software.
+A first type deals with typical software-related requirements, to specify objectives and expectations to protect the service and data at the core of the application.
+A second type deals with requirements that are relative to supplier organisations that are part of the development context of the application, in particular for outsourced development.
+It is important to streamline the expectations in terms of secure development because outsourced development can have significant impact on the security of the application.
+The security of 3rd party (technical) libraries is part of the software supply chaing stream (LINK Secure Build), so it is not included in this practice.

 # Overview
 | | A: Software Requirements | B: Supplier Security |